kocakale/SQL-and-Different-Shapes-of-Data-Term-project-1/README.md

 The project is organized into the following components:

-- **SQL Scripts:**
+- **SQL Script:**
-  - `create_tables.sql`: SQL script for creating the necessary tables.
-  - `etl_procedures.sql`: SQL script containing ETL procedures for importing and transforming data.
+  - `sql_code_S&P500_stocks.sql`: SQL script for creating the necessary tables,ETL procedures for importing and transforming data
-  - `create_views.sql`: SQL script for creating views as data marts.
+  - and creating views as data marts
   - `README.md`: Documentation file (you are currently reading it).

 - **Python Script:**